xzuyn/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- August 10, 2025:
+    - Added support for Qwen-Image.
+See [Qwen-Image documentation](./docs/qwen_image.md) for details.

 - August 9, 2025:
     - When logging to wandb, sample generation images are now also logged to wandb.
 Thanks to xhiroga for [PR #420](https://github.com/kohya-ss/musubi-tuner/pull/420).